UFC Ring Girl Arianny Celeste Flaunts Curves In Tight Jeans And Sequinned Black Top

 The ring girl’s followers couldn’t get enough of the smoking hot snap, and the post received over 25,000 likes within just 19 hours.
 Many of her fans took to the comment section to shower the brunette bombshell with praise.

-One follower loved the natural look, and commented “so fresh and beautiful!”
+One follower loved the natural look, and commented, “so fresh and beautiful!”

 “I need this ENTIRE outfit!!!” another fan added, loving Arianny’s sense of style.